 There are also employee stories that recognize people with great ideas who may be discounted or ignored because of bias:

 “I have a colleague who is extremely smart and offers great ideas and potential.
 He feels limited by not having a college degree, and that’s a shame, to me, because his ideas and abilities are more thoughtful with potential impact than his peers.”

 “Neighboring team member has great ideas.
 Her team does not listen due to age and background.
 It is a loss for all involved.”

-These stories all highlight the promise and opportunity of diversity: making better decisions, capturing great ideas—in fact, some recent research shows that inclusive teams make better business decisions up to 87% of the time.
+These stories all highlight the promise and opportunity of true workplace diversity: making better decisions, capturing great ideas—in fact, some recent research shows that inclusive teams make better business decisions up to 87% of the time.